Contact us to see

-One of our Psychologists will meet with you to find out more about your panic attacks, the concerns that you have about them and their impact on your life, relationships, responsibilities and self-esteem.
-They will also ask you what you would like to achieve through your counselling and then use this information to tailor a therapy programme to exactly what you need.
+One of our Therapists will meet with you to find out more about your panic attacks, the concerns that you have about them and their impact on your life, relationships, responsibilities and self-esteem.
+They will also ask you what you would like to achieve through your counselling and then use this information to tailor a therapy programme to help you cope.

 You will begin by learning about anxiety and panic attacks, why we have them and their effect on our mind and bodies.
 This knowledge will place you in the strongest position from which to resolve your symptoms.

-In preparation for step 5 your Psychologist with teach you strategies to reduce your anxiety to a more manageable level.
+In preparation for step 5 your Therapist with teach you effective strategies to reduce your anxiety to a more manageable level.

-You will then work with your Psychologist to build up your self-esteem and confidence to speed your recovery and protect you against future relapse of symptoms.
+You will then work with your Therapist to build up your self-esteem and confidence to speed your recovery and protect you against future relapse of symptoms.

 Click/Tap the thumbnails for a larger image

-All of our Psychologists offer counselling for Panic Attacks, click here to view the team.
+All of our Therapists offer counselling for Panic Attacks, click here to view the team.

 What causes Panic Attacks/Panic Disorder?